Get insider access

 Best Budget Robot Vacuums

-We've tested over 50 robot vacuums, and below are our recommendations for what you can buy as the best cheap robot vacuums.
-These picks are selected not only based on their price but also their performance and feature set.
-For more buying recommendations, look at our list of the best robot vacuums for hardwood floors, the best robot vacuums, and the best cheap vacuum cleaners.
+We've tested over 50 robot vacuums, and below are our recommendations for the best cheap robot vacuums.
+These picks are selected based on their price, performance, and feature set.
+If you don't have a lot of carpeting or rugs, you can also try the best robot vacuums for hardwood floors.
+Otherwise, you'll find more options among the best robot vacuums we've tested, period.
+Or, if you're also considering a vacuum of the non-robot variety, try the best cheap vacuum cleaners overall.

 1. Best Budget Robot Vacuum